ocairncross/hpc-docs/guides/conda-environment.md

 ## Conda Channels

+Conda channels are repositories that host precompiled packages.

+### Defaults Channel
-Conda channels are repositories that host precompiled packages.<br>By default, Conda pulls packages from the `defaults` channel, maintained by Anaconda, Inc. Some of these packages are subject to Anaconda Inc's licensing terms [🢅](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html#what-is-a-channel).
+By default, Conda pulls packages from the `defaults` channel, maintained by Anaconda, Inc. The use of the `defaults` channel is subject to Anaconda Inc's licensing terms [🢅](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html#what-is-a-channel).

 > [!NOTE]
-> The University of Queensland is licensed under Anaconda’s commercial terms to use packages from the defaults channel.
+> The University of Queensland is licensed under Anaconda Inc.’s commercial terms to use packages from the `defaults` channel.

+Packages available in `defaults` are curated by Anaconda Inc. who prioritise stability and compatibility.
+Some applications may also include commercial or proprietary optimisations.

+### Conda Forge Channel
+`conda-forge` is a community-driven open-source channel.
+It offers a broader selection of packages, which are generally more up to date that those in `defaults`.
+There are no licensing requirements on using the `conda-forge` channel itself, though individual packages retain their own licenses.<br><br>
-However the`conda-forge` is preferred due to its broader package availability and improved dependency resolution.
+For most use cases `conda-forge` is recommended due to its broader package selection, frequency of updates, and lack of licensing restrictions.

+> [!IMPORTANT] Licensing discussed here refers to use of the _channel_ and not
+> the _packages_ they contain.
+Individual packages have their own licensing
+> terms.
+For example, packages available on both `defaults` and `conda-forge`
+> are typically covered by open-source licenses.
+However, the `defaults` is more
+> likely to include packages with proprietary components or licensing
+> restrictions.

-### Licensing Considerations
+### Other Channels

-The `defaults` channel includes packages built by Anaconda, Inc., some of which are subject to **Anaconda's commercial licensing terms** when used in commercial or enterprise environments.
-Users in academic or open-source research settings may still use these packages freely, but organizations should verify compliance.

-In contrast, `conda-forge` is a **community-driven channel** that builds packages using freely available source code under open-source licenses, avoiding Anaconda's commercial restrictions.
-For users in research and enterprise settings, `conda-forge` is often the preferred choice to ensure unrestricted
-use.
+Other channels are available such as:
+- `nvidia` – GPU-accelerated libraries
+- `pytorch` – official PyTorch packages

+These channels should be used as needed on a case-by-case basis.
+In most cases, the required packages can be found on `conda-forge`, but certain specialized packages may only be available in specific channels.

+> [!NOTE] Installing packages, such as GPU-accelerated libraries, can usually be
+> done using the `conda-forge` channel.
+A specialised chanel such as `nvidia`,
+> should be used when there is a special need to do so.